yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-recommended/seamless-sdk-payment-web.md

 The `yuno` instance will be used in subsequent steps to configure and manage the payment process.

+## Step 3: Create a checkout session

+To initialize the payment flow, create a new `checkout_session` using the [Create checkout session](ref:create-checkout-session) endpoint.
+Make sure to:

+* Include the customer ID obtained from the previous step
+* Store the returned `checkout_session` ID for use in Step 4 of the integration

+> 🚧 Checkout Session Usage
+>
+> The `checkout_session` is unique for each payment attempt and cannot be reused.

-## Step 3: Start the checkout process
+## Step 4: Start the checkout process

 ```javascript
 yuno.startSeamlessCheckout({